-The club has pledged to work towards Sport England’s Safeguarding Code in Martial Arts when it becomes available later in 2018.
+Shiranamikai has pledged to work towards Sport England’s Safeguarding Code in Martial Arts which is due to become available later in 2018.

 We balance safeguarding alongside the fundamentals of budo that underpin every session.
 Karate is a martial art that requires a degree of controlled contact during partner work and training is not without risk of injury as one would expect from any physical activity.

 Karate always begins with ‘rei’, a bow; respect, duty and care towards each other.
-This is part of the Shotokan dojo code written by Funakoshi Gichin, the founder of modern day karate.
+This is part of the Shotokan dojo code written by Funakoshi Gichin, founder of modern-day karate.